couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

  * For information on adding nodes to your cluster, see [Adding a Node to a Cluster](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-add).

- * For information on adding nodes to your cluster, see [Removing a Node from a Cluster](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-remove).
+ * For information on removing nodes to your cluster, see [Removing a Node from a Cluster](couchbase-manual-ready.html#couchbase-admin-tasks-addremove-rebalance-remove).

  * In the event of a failover situation, a rebalance is required to bring the